jo-ooo-ooo/folder-to-crm/README.md

 ## The Problem

 The source data spanned 2013-2025, in French and English, across 5+ document template eras.
-The PDFs included quotes, invoices, and proforma invoices — but also supplier documents, airline receipts, customs forms, and forwarded emails mixed into the same folders.
+The PDFs and emails included quotes, invoices, and proforma invoices — but also supplier documents, airline receipts, customs forms, and forwarded emails mixed into the same folders.

 The goal: extract company name, contact person, postal address, phone, mobile, and email for every client into a clean CSV.